adammuhtar/adammuhtar.github.io/index.md

 I hold an MPhil in Public Policy from the University of Cambridge and a BSc in Economics from the London School of Economics.

-My first name is Musaddiq, but I go by middle name🙂
+My first name is Musaddiq, but I go by my middle name 🙂

-Born in 🇲🇾 → Living in 🇬🇧
+Grew up in 🇲🇾 → Living in 🇬🇧

 ## Funding